Compare Car Transport Quotes and Find the Best Price

 The most common misconception about vehicle transport pricing is that it works like fuel: pour in more miles, pay more money.
 In reality, a transporter quoting on your job is solving a logistics puzzle, not running a meter.

 A professional transporter typically runs a trailer holding two to four vehicles at a time.
 Every empty space on that trailer represents lost revenue.
-When your collection point sits neatly on or near a route they're already running say, Birmingham to Glasgow along the M6, you benefit from their existing economics.
+When your collection point sits neatly on or near a route they are already running — say, Birmingham to Glasgow along the M6 — you benefit from their existing economics.
 When your job requires a significant detour, or sits at the end of a route with no return load, the price reflects that reality.

 This is why a 200-mile London to Manchester job often attracts more competitive quotes than a 100-mile collection in rural Cornwall.
-It's not the distance that matters most it's whether your job fits into someone's existing week.
+It is not the distance that matters most — it is whether your job fits into someone's existing week.

 Short journeys carry a similar counterintuitive cost structure.
 A 40-mile delivery might still require two to three hours of a driver's day once loading, travel and handover are included.
-The fixed overheads, fuel, insurance, time, don't shrink proportionally with the mileage, which is why the per-mile rate on shorter jobs is almost always higher.
+The fixed overheads — fuel, insurance, time — do not shrink proportionally with the mileage, which is why the per-mile rate on shorter jobs is almost always higher.

 Routes involving ferry crossings — to Northern Ireland or some Scottish islands — introduce additional variables: waiting charges, weather-dependent scheduling, and the logistics of multi-leg handovers.
 Customers collecting from remote Highland locations, or deep rural areas of Cornwall or Cumbria, should expect quotes that reflect the empty return mileage a transporter must absorb to get there.

-The practical upshot of all this is straightforward: the more flexibility you can offer on collection dates, the better your quotes will be.
-A transporter who can slot your vehicle into an existing run sometimes called backloading, will almost always offer a lower price than one asked to make a dedicated trip.
+The practical upshot is straightforward: the more flexibility you can offer on collection dates, the better your quotes will be.
+A transporter who can slot your vehicle into an existing run — sometimes called backloading — will almost always offer a lower price than one asked to make a dedicated trip.

 How Much Does Car Transport Cost in the UK?

-Typical UK car transport costs £0.90–£3.00 per mile (based on DeliveryQuoteCompare quote data, January–April 2026).
+Typical UK car transport costs £0.90–£3.00 per mile, based on DeliveryQuoteCompare quote data from January to April 2026.
 Short journeys cost more per mile due to fixed loading and driver time.

 Ranges reflect standard open transport for a roadworthy passenger car.
 Non-runners, enclosed transport and peak-period bookings will typically cost more.